canalplus/rx-player/doc/api/Decryption_Options.md

 of the wanted key system.

-Setting one of these options (or both) allows for example to signal that some robustness level (SL3000, Widevine L1...) are explicitely wanted when decrypting respectively video and audio and/or that the key system should also be compatible to specific video/audio codecs and containers.
+Setting one of these options (or both) allows for example to signal that some robustness level (SL3000, Widevine L1...) are explicitly wanted when decrypting respectively video and audio and/or that the key system should also be compatible with specific video/audio codecs and containers.

 Those options are relatively advanced, thus it is preferable to let them to `undefined`